brouberol/blog/content/essential-tools-p3-shell-building-blocks.md

 ### Password generation function

-This password generate a password composed of alphanumeric characters, of default length 32.
+This function generate a password composed of alphanumeric characters, of default length 32.

 ``` extbash